ARM-software/SCP-firmware/doc/cmake_readme.md

 - `SCP_ENABLE_CLOCK_TREE_MGMT`: Enable/disable clock tree management support.

+- `SCP_ENABLE_ATU_MANAGE`: Enable/disable ATU management support.
+This option
+  should be enabled only if the MSCP has permissions to configure the ATU.

+- `SCP_ENABLE_ATU_DELEGATE`: Enable/disable ATU delegation support.
+This option
+  should be enabled when the ATU is not managed directly by the firmware.

 - `SCP_ENABLE_FAST_CHANNELS`: Enable/disable Fast Channels support.
 This
   option should be enabled/disabled by the use of a platform specific setting like `SCP_ENABLE_SCMI_PERF_FAST_CHANNELS`.